-Instructor: Associate Professor of Art, Wynne Wilbur
+Instructor: Professor of Art, Wynne Wilbur

 The Fibers program is housed in a studio equipped with wet and dry areas, 7' printing tables, large table and floor looms, Janome New Home sewing machines, and a Bernina Industrial Sewing Machine.
 The fibers area offers spacious facilities for printing, dyeing, weaving, and fabric construction.

 The predominant focus of the curriculum is on surface design.
 Students are involved in using a wide variety of dyeing, sewing, fabric manipulation, and construction techniques.
 Weaving and hand work are also included in the curriculum, with ample opportunity for individual exploration in a variety of fiber media.
 Computer programs and digital imagery are used to enhance understanding of structural textile design.

 BFA and BA Fibers graduates of Truman have gone on to the MFA program in Fibers at the University of Kansas, University of Missouri, University of Arizona, SIU Edwardsvile, Kansas State, and other schools.

 Instructor: Assistant Professor of Art Lily Lee